 Students who have accepted admission to AU as first-year students and who intend a first or second major in the School of Public Affairs are eligible to apply.
 Applications are posted in early May and are due in mid-July.
 Admissions decisions are announced in early August.

 The Leadership Program maintains very high standards and admission is competitive.
 Selection criteria include a demonstrated capacity for leadership, commitment to public service, broadly defined diversity, and strong academic capability.

 Over the course of the four-year program, some of the strongest and most cherished college friendships are forged between our students.
 Teamwork in class and on service projects, shared meals, committee responsibilities, community-building events, and serving as teaching assistants, all reinforce lasting relationships with fellow students destined for leadership roles in college and throughout their lives.

 What Leadership students share is a deep commitment to making the world a better place.

 Apply to the Leadership Program

 The Leadership Program application is now open.
-The deadline to submit your application is July 17, 2015 at 12 noon.
+The deadline to submit your application has been extended to Wednesday, July 22, 2015 at 12 noon EST.